Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/check_command.md

 ---
 title: "Use the check command"
 linkTitle: "Use the check command"
 weight: 170
----The CFTUTIL `CHECK `command validates the coherence of parameters, partners, and the Transfer CFT PKI database.
+--- The CFTUTIL `CHECK `command validates the coherence of parameters, partners, and the Transfer CFT PKI database.

 The syntax is: